realm/realm-core/README.md

 Building a distribution package
 -------------------------------

+In general, it is necessary (and crucial) to properly update the versions of the following shared libraries (do this by editing the the indicated Makefiles):

+    libtightdb.so      (/tightdb/src/tightdb/Makefile)
+    libtightdb-c.so    (/tightdb_c/src/tightdb/c/Makefile)
+    libtightdb-objc.so (/tightdb_objc/src/tightdb/objc/Makefile)

+Please note that these versions are completely independent of each other and of the package version.
+When the library versions are set correctly, do one of the following:

-    sh build.sh dist all
+    sh build.sh src-dist all   # Source distribution sh build.sh bin-dist all   # Prebuilt core library

-If everything went well, consider tagging and then making the package again:
+If everything went well, consider tagging and then rebuilding the
+package:

     git tag -a 'bNNN' -m "New tag for 'Build NNN'" git push --tags